Nameless Rumia's Wiki

 Notes

-• Since then, Bilibili has been involved with the production of Japanese anime including Space Patrol Luluco, Himouto!
-Umaru-chan R, etc. With this, they've also produced Dònghuà.
+• Since then, Bilibili has been involved with Japanese anime production (e.g. Space Patrol Luluco, Himouto!
+Umaru-chan R, etc.) and have since produced Chinese dònghuà.

 See also